atul1503/Knowledge/Kotlin.md

     ./gradlew clean dokkaHtml        # Clean and regenerate docs
     ```

-41. If the standard `dokkaHtml` or `dokkaMultiProjectHtml` tasks don't work (maybe due to version conflicts or plugin issues), you can use an alternative task:
+41. **Troubleshooting Dokka Tasks**: If the standard `dokkaHtml` or `dokkaMultiProjectHtml` tasks don't work, you can try alternative approaches:

+    First, check what Dokka tasks are available in your project:
     ```bash
+    ./gradlew tasks | grep dokka
+    ```
+    This command lists all available Dokka tasks along with their descriptions.
+The `grep dokka` part filters the output to show only tasks that contain "dokka" in their name.

+    For Dokka version 2.0.0 and later, you can use:
+    ```bash
     ./gradlew dokkaGeneratePublicationHtml
     ```

-    The `dokkaGeneratePublicationHtml` is another Gradle task provided by Dokka that generates HTML documentation for each module in their respective build directories.
-This task is sometimes more reliable when the standard tasks fail.

-    After the documentation generation completes, this task will automatically print a clickable link to the `index.html` file in your terminal.
-You can click this link or copy-paste it into your browser to view the generated documentation.
-The link will look something like:
+    This alternative task generates HTML documentation for each module in their respective build directories.
+After the task completes, it will display a clickable link to the `index.html` file directly in your terminal output, making it easy to open the documentation in your browser.

+    **Understanding different Dokka HTML tasks:**
+    * `dokkaHtml` - This is the main task that generates styled HTML documentation.
+Even if it shows errors during execution, it often still produces usable HTML documentation with proper CSS styling.
+However, the generated documentation might be missing the sidebar navigation that shows your types (classes, functions, etc.).
+This is usually not a major inconvenience since the main content is still readable and well-formatted.

+    * `dokkaHtmlPartial` - This task generates HTML documentation without any CSS styles or formatting.
+The content will be there, but it will look like plain HTML without any visual styling, colors, or layout.
+Use this if you want the raw HTML content or if `dokkaHtml` fails completely.

+    **Important notes about these tasks:**
+    * `dokkaGeneratePublicationHtml` is only available in Dokka version 2.0.0 or newer
+    * If you're using an older version of Dokka, this task won't exist
+    * All tasks generate docs in the same location: `yourProjectName/yourModule/build/dokka/html/`
+    * The terminal link (when available) makes it convenient to quickly open and view your documentation
+    * If `dokkaHtml` works but is missing the sidebar, the documentation is still fully functional - you just won't have the navigation panel

+    **General troubleshooting strategy:**
+    1. Run `./gradlew tasks | grep dokka` to see all available Dokka tasks
+    2. Try different task names from the list - some projects may have custom Dokka configurations
+    3. Check your Dokka version in `build.gradle.kts` to see which tasks should be available
+    4. If multiple tasks are available, try them one by one to see which works best for your setup

+    Example of checking available tasks:
+    ```bash
+    $ ./gradlew tasks | grep dokka
+    dokkaHtml - Generates documentation in 'html' format dokkaJavadoc - Generates documentation in 'javadoc' format
+    dokkaGeneratePublicationHtml - Generates documentation for publication
+    dokkaHtmlMultiModule - Generates multi-module documentation
     ```

-    file:///path/to/yourProjectName/yourModule/build/dokka/html/index.html
-    ```
+    From this output, you can see exactly which Dokka tasks your project supports and try the ones that seem most appropriate.

 42. Tips for better documentation:
     * Write clear, simple descriptions that explain the "why", not just the "what"
     * Include examples in `@sample` tags - they're very helpful for users
     * Document parameters and return values thoroughly
     * Use `@see` tags to reference related functions or classes
     * Update documentation when you change code - outdated docs are worse than no docs

 Remember: Good documentation makes your code easier to use and maintain.
 Dokka makes it easy to create professional-looking documentation that stays up-to-date with your code.